elastic/elasticsearch-net/docs/contents/elasticsearch-net/connecting.md

 ### SetTimeout
 Sets the global maximum time a connection may take.
 Please note that this is the request timeout, the builtin .NET `WebRequest` has no way to set connection timeouts (see http://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.timeout(v=vs.110).aspx).

+### ThrowOnElasticsearchServerExceptions
+As an alternative to the C/go like error checking on `response.IsValid`, you can instead tell the client to always throw an `ElasticsearchServerException` when a call resulted in an exception on the `Elasticsearch` server.
+Reasons for such exceptions could be search parser errors and index missing exceptions.

 ### UsePrettyResponses
 Appends `pretty=true` to all the requests.
 Handy if you are debugging or listening to the requests with i.e fiddler.
 This setting can be safely used in conjuction with `SetGlobalQueryStringParameters`.